hwgordon247/CV/README.md

 #### Teamwork

 An effective team player has the ability to inspire and encourage other members to perform to their full potential.
-I have honed my teamwork skills through numerous successful group projects both at University and Makers Academy. ("insert something funny")
+I have honed my teamwork skills through numerous successful group projects both at University and Makers Academy.

 #### Leadership